ilyakazachkov/ilyakazachkov.github.io/_pages/gbs.md

 {% include base_path %}

-Together with Montserrat Casals-Ruiz and Dario Ascari we study graphs of groups with cyclic edge groups, their group of automorsphims as well as the Isomorphism Problem including the Isomorphism Problem for GBSs.
+Together with <a href="https://montsecasals.wixsite.com/montse" target="_blank">Montserrat Casals-Ruiz</a>  and <a href="https://sites.google.com/view/dario-ascari" target="_blank">Dario Ascari</a> we study graphs of groups with cyclic edge groups, their group of automorsphims as well as the Isomorphism Problem including the Isomorphism Problem for GBSs.
 Here are some preprints:

 1.  <a href="http://ilyakazachkov.github.io/files/Automorphisms.pdf" target="_blank">Automorphisms of graphs of groups with cyclic edge groups</a>